Gravity

 Stripe Setup

-You can skip this step for now if you're on the Gravity Native plan.
+You can skip this step if you're on the Gravity Native plan.

-Gravity takes care of the hard-work of creating and managing subscriptions in your application, but you will need to create a Stripe account and configure a few settings before you can start processing payments and making some sweet dolla.
+Gravity handles the hard work of creating and managing subscriptions in your application, but you will need to create a Stripe account and configure a few settings before you can start processing payments and start making some sweet dollas.

 While you can run Stripe in test mode without an SSL certificate, you will need one before you can use Stripe in your live application.